 6. Pick a Safe Spot For Your RV

 Keeping your RV outside means you won’t have walls and locks to protect it.
 This means you’re going to have to be selective about where you choose to park.
 For example, parking your RV in the abandoned field off the back road at the edge of town probably isn’t a safe choice.
-Parking your camper behind a locked fence on an RV pad is a much better choice.
+Parking your camper behind a locked fence on a driveway or other outdoor storage unit is a much better choice.
 If you don’t have room to give your RV the security it deserves, try renting space from someone in your neighborhood.

 7. Take the Battery Out